barbudor/cudy-router/README.md

 # cudy-router
-A independant lib to access Cudy routers data
+A independant lib to access Cudy routers' information and perform some additional operations

 Based on initial works from @corebonts in https://github.com/corebonts/hass-cudy-router